research-ag/enumeration/README.md

 For the time benchmark we use 32 byte `Blob`s as keys.
 We insert N random blobs into the map.
-Then we look up several of the keys that are actually in the map ("hits") and take the average.
+Then we look up several of the keys and take the average.
+In one run the keys are actually in the map already ("hits"), in the other run the keys are not in the map ("misses").

 The results are as follows (N = 4,096), unit is instructions per lookup: